Colorado Sheriff's Office Says 'Multiple Deputies Down' in Active Incident

-An active incident in Highlands Ranch, Colo., has left “multiple deputies down,” according to the Douglas County Sheriff’s Office.
+“Multiple deputies were injured” in a shooting in Highlands Ranch, Colo., according to the Douglas County Sheriff’s Office.

 PIO Deputy Jason Blanchard confirmed for TIME that “multiple” officers were down and the situation just south of Denver remained active as of Sunday morning.
-Blanchard declined to offer additional details at this time.
-The New York Times reported that the incident was a shooting.
+Blanchard declined to offer additional details, but the sheriff’s office later posted on Twitter that shots were fired during a domestic disturbance call to the Copper Canyon Apartments.
+There is no status update on either officer or civilian injuries, according to the tweet.

 The sheriff’s office tweeted a photo of the affected area on Sunday, and advised residents to “shelter in place, avoid windows and stay away from exterior walls.”